 At such time or times as the Committee deems appropriate, the Committee may in its sole discretion direct payments to be made from the Plan.

-For participants subject to IRC 162(m), downward adjustment of the actual award level from the target award level may be made at the sole discretion of the Committee.

-For participant’s not subject to IRC 162(m), actual individual award levels shall be determined based on the participant’s attainment of Company, subsidiary, and/or individual objectives, or such other criteria as the Committee in its sole discretion may determine.

 Payments made under this Plan may be made in cash or other property having equivalent value.
 Cash payments made under this Plan may be deferred according to the terms of the Enron Corp.
 Deferral Plan.

 Notwithstanding any other provision of this Plan, except in the event of a participant’s death before payment of an award under the Plan, no participant shall receive a payment under the Plan unless he or she is actively employed on the date such payment is made.
 Any payment to a deceased participant shall be at the sole discretion of the Committee.